Vantiv to buy Mercury Payment for about $1.65 billion

-Payment processor Vantiv Inc (VNTV.N) said it would buy Mercury Payment Systems LLC for about $1.65 billion from private equity firm Silver Lake Group LLC to strengthen its presence in the fast-growing market for integrated payment systems.
+Payment processor Vantiv Inc (VNTV.N) said it would buy Mercury Payment Systems LLC for about $1.65 billion from private equity firm Silver Lake Group LLC to boost its point-of-sale payment systems.

-The deal is expected to complement its acquisition of Element Payments Services Inc in last July and enhance Vantiv's distribution network.

-"It's predicted that by 2017, 30 percent of the payment volume will be through integrated payments and that's been growing rapidly over the last several years," Vantiv's Chief Executive Charles Drucker said.

 Mercury, which filed to go public this year, said it was suspending its IPO plans.